ZhangHuiyuan/tpzm_integration/README.rst

 This program is Python 2 and 3 friendly.
-Link to PyPi site:
+Link to PyPI site:

 https://pypi.python.org/pypi/tpzm_integration